advanced-cropper/vue-advanced-cropper/example/docs/guides/advanced-stencil.md

 ```

 Let's define basic requirements to a typical stencil:
-- it should receive and process service props from a cropper (`img`, `resultCoordinates`, `stencilCoordinates`)
+- it should receive and process service props from a cropper (`image`, `stencilCoordinates`)
 - it should provide `aspectRatios` method that returns the object with `minimum` and `maximum` fields
 - it should display the current cropped area
 - it should emit resize and move events

 ## Props

-First of all, it's need to descripe service props
+First of all, it's need to describe service props

-### `img`
+### `image`

 This prop is the object, that describes the properties of image and has following properties:

 - `src` - the link to the image
+- `width` - the image width
-- `size` - the actual image size
+- `height` - the image height
 - `transforms` - the transforms applied to image
-- `coefficient` - the ratio of visible area width to boundaries width

-### `resultCoordinates`

-It's the object with `left`, `right`, `height` and `width` fields, that represent the absolute coordinates of cropped area relative to original image size.

-In other words, this coordinates defines a exact part of original image passed to `img` prop that is cropped now.
+- `loaded` - the flag that indicates if image is loaded

 ### `stencilCoordinates`

 It's the object with `left`, `right`, `height` and `width` fields, that represents desirable coordinates of stencil relative to visible area.
 In almost all cases you may use it as default coordinates for your absolute positioned stencil.

 You should set the coordinates of your stencil **himself**.
-It was done on purpose, to give you posibility to create the custom stencil more flexible.
+It was done on purpose, to give you possibility to create the custom stencil more flexible.

 So pay attention on the computed property `style`